magnetsystems/r2m-cli/README.md

 ## rest2mobile CLI (r2m)
 <img style="margin:10px" src="http://developer.magnet.com/img/logo_r2m_main.png"
  alt="rest2mobile logo" title="rest2mobile" align="right" />
-<code>r2m</code> is a command-line tool that generates Android, iOS, and JavaScript code for your mobile app to interact with REST APIs.
-It takes REST request and JSON response information from a variety of sources you provide, and generates
+<code>r2m</code> is a command-line tool that generates native Android, iOS, and JavaScript code from REST APIs.
+Here is a [short demo](http://youtu.be/-86ulKjRMVo).
-platform-specific code for making the request and retrieving the response.

 **Note:** If you are developing with Android Studio or IntelliJ, you can use the [rest2mobile plugin for Android][r2m-plugin-android] instead of the CLI.
 For iOS apps, you can use the [rest2mobile plugin for Xcode][r2m-plugin-ios].